-Two letters-PH (prefix) degree programme (pharmacy) First Digit Academic year (1, 2, 3, 4) Second Digit Semester of each academic year (1, 2) Third Digit Course unit number of each semester Fourth Digit Allocated credit value of specific course unit Pharmacy students are selected to follow one stream out of the two streams hospital community and clinical pharmacy) at the beginning of the first se emester of the final year based upon the academic performances of the stude ents during the first three years.
+Two letters-PH (prefix) Degree programme (Pharmacy) First Digit Academic year (1, 2, 3, 4) Second Digit Semester of each academic year (1, 2) Third Digit Course unit number of each semester Fourth Digit Allocated credit value of specific course unit Pharmacy students are s elected to follow one stream out of the two streams (industrial pharmacy or h ospital community and clinical pharmacy) at the beginning of the first sem nester of the final year based upon the academic performances of the studen ts during the first three years.

 6.8.
-Course unit description for Pharmacy Honours degree
+Course unit description for Bachelor of Pharmacy Honours degree